Accredited, Online ACLS Training in Wisconsin

 Physicians: We are accepted by the WI Board of Medicine because we are accredited by AMA (category 1)

-Physician - Continuing Education 30 hours of Category 1 AMA or AOA is required.
+Physician - Continuing education 30 hours of category 1 AMA or AOA is required.

 Dentists: We are accepted by the WI Board of Dentistry because we are accredited by ADA CERP